<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Restaurant Menu Photo Audit: 27 Fixes to Make Your Photos Look More Expensive Today</image:title>

-<image:caption>A practical menu-photo audit for restaurant owners: the 27 issues that make food photos look cheap (and exactly how to fix them fast).</image:caption>
+<image:caption>A practical restaurant menu photo audit: the 27 issues that make food photos look cheap on delivery apps and menus — and exactly how to fix each one fast.</image:caption>

 </image:image>